How does Perioscopy, or periodontal endoscopy, technology work?

 SCIO: Sub-gingival Calculus Index Zero is what we refer to as “microscopically clean”.

 The limitations of current traditional techniques, such as root planing, was unknown until the innovation of the periodontal endoscope.
-Using lasers beneath the gum blindly, root planing tactilely in deep pockets, or performing periodontal surgery without an endoscope, may allow toxic calculus to remain embedded in the roots, hence, periodontal inflammation and infection may continue.
+Using lasers beneath the gum blindly, root planing tactilely in deep pockets, or performing periodontal surgery without an endoscope, may allow toxic calculus to remain embedded in the roots, hence, periodontal inflammation, cell death and infection may continue.